bennetbt/Sentiment-Analysis-1/README.md

 1. Change SCRAM authetication to md5.
 2. Frontend should be done using JS intead of python.
 But right now, we are fresh undergrad students, and are not very familiar on JS or C# :D .We are      learning python and we implemented this application the best possible way, by learning from all the errors :) .!.
 We also used a little of JS and HTML in the frontend.
+3. Regarding the db setup, I beleive that docker-compose.yml is not able to reference the dockerfile in db directory.
+We tried multiple methods to do it, but failed.
+We will work on it and can fix it.
+But for now, we want to go ahead and move to a manual workaround temporarly until we fix this bug in the coming week submissions.!